Thank you The Fresh Market for sponsoring this post. Visit a store near you to get everything you need for a memorable and delicious holiday!

 Rosemary Standing Rib Roast

-- 8 - 10 pound standing rib roast 4 bones
+- 8 pounds standing rib roast 4 bones, room temperature

 - 1/2 cup fresh rosemary leaves very finely chopped